llbob/deno-fresh-portfolio/README.md

-# A Deno Fresh Indexhibit portfolio boilerplate
+# A Deno Fresh minimal portfolio boilerplate

-Shout out to [Indexhibit](https://indexhibit.org/) for their cms and theme.
+Thanks to [Indexhibit](https://indexhibit.org/) for establishing a standard for a minimal portfolio site.

-This is a boilerplate for a portfolio site, built with Deno and Fresh inspired by the indexhibit of course, implemented currently with a 'flat file'-like structure ease of content management.
+This is a boilerplate for a portfolio site, built with Deno and Fresh inspired by the minimal aestherics of the indexhibit theme, implemented currently with a 'flat file'-like structure for ease of content management.
 It's a work in progress.

 ## How to?